-19.1 The issue of gaming machine permits in respect of club premises and alcohol licensed premises is dealt with by the Gambling Act 2005 and any policies and/or guidance issued in relation to that Act.
+- 19.1 The issue of gaming machine permits in respect of club premises and alcohol licensed premises is dealt with by the Gambling Act 2005 and any policies and/or guidance issued in relation to that Act. - 19.2 Compliance with the Gambling Commission's Codes of Practice relating to gaming machines on licensed premises is mandatory.